 These products, brought to Australia by Endoca, are something we happily and openly endorse!
 Not only that – our friends over at Endotonix have been working closely with us to provide these oils to our loyal readers and viewers – at a sweet discount!

 Simply go to the Endotonix website and use the CODE FABCBD at your checkout to get 10% off your order! 😀

-Obtaining a Legal Cannabis Prescription
+Obtaining a Legal Cannabis Prescription in Australia

 You may be eligible for a legally binding, doctor-approved medicinal cannabis prescription once all other treatment options have been exhausted.
 A medicinal cannabis prescription is one of the surefire ways to get your hands on medical grade CBD, if you live in the ‘lucky country’.

 Not every person with a medical condition is eligible for medical cannabis.
 To get your prescription, you will need to both meet the requirements and find a willing and capable doctor.
 When choosing a medical professional, their consent and competence are both important factors – make sure to find someone who fits with you, as reapplying with the TGA is a serious hassle!